youtube/yt-direct-lite-iOS/README.md

     - Go to the [Google Cloud Console](https://cloud.google.com/console).
     - Select a project.
     - In the sidebar on the left, select APIs & auth.
-In the displayed list of APIs, make sure the Drive API status is set to ON.
+In the displayed list of APIs, make sure the YouTube Data API status is set to ON.
     - In the sidebar on the left, select Registered apps.
     - Select an application.
     - In either case, you end up on the application's credentials page.